pytorch/executorch/backends/apple/coreml/README.md

-# ExecuTorch CoreML Delegate
+# ExecuTorch Core ML Delegate

-This subtree contains the CoreML Delegate implementation for ExecuTorch.
+This subtree contains the Core ML Delegate implementation for ExecuTorch.
-CoreML is an optimized framework for running machine learning models on Apple devices.
-The delegate is the mechanism for leveraging the CoreML framework to accelerate operators when running on Apple devices.
+Core ML is an optimized framework for running machine learning models on Apple devices.
+The delegate is the mechanism for leveraging the Core ML framework to accelerate operators when running on Apple devices.

 ## Layout
-- `compiler/` : Lowers a module to CoreML backend.
+- `compiler/` : Lowers a module to Core ML backend.
 - `scripts/` : Scripts for installing dependencies and running tests.
-- `runtime/`: CoreML delegate runtime implementation.
+- `runtime/`: Core ML delegate runtime implementation.
     - `inmemoryfs`: InMemory filesystem implementation used to serialize/de-serialize AOT blob.
     - `kvstore`: Persistent Key-Value store implementation.
     - `delegate`: Runtime implementation.
     - `include` : Public headers.
-    - `tests` :  Tests for CoreML delegate.
+    - `tests` :  Tests for Core ML delegate.
     - `workspace` : Xcode workspace for tests.
 - `third-party/`: External dependencies.